Questions People Ask About Cancer

 Who gets cancer?

 Over one and a half million new cancer cases are diagnosed each year.
 Anyone can get cancer at any age, but the risk goes up with age.
-About 78% of all cancers are diagnosed in people age of 55 and older.
-Cancer can be found in Americans of all racial and ethnic groups, but the rate of cancer occurrence (called the incidence rate) varies from group to group.
+Nearly 9 out of 10 cancers are diagnosed in people ages 50 and older.
+Cancer can be found in people of all racial and ethnic groups, but the rate of cancer occurrence (called the incidence rate) varies from group to group.

 How many people alive today have ever had cancer?

-Today, nearly 14.5 million people alive in the United States have had some type of cancer.
+Today, more than 15 million people alive in the United States have had some type of cancer.
 Some of these people are cancer-free; others still have it.